aliyoussefhammoude/commonWord/Answers.md

             I had a problem that took time but I solved it.
 The problem was: for example:
-                    if you take a text file which has exactly the same amount of the word "the" as the word "but", the word tha appears first will display in between the foo-bar.
+                    if you take a text file which has exactly the same amount of the word "the" as the word "but", the word that appears first will display in between the foo-bar.

             My solution was to throw an Alert error if that happened.
-If I had more time I would make the user go to the "upload-mode" again with a text that says "choose again, you cant choose a file that has the same amount of words."
+If I had more time I would make the user much more comfortable with the error handling.

             Another problem that I had but that I could solve and I really wanted to solve, the problem was: for example: